 A: No, this is an unguided river trip and you are choosing to participate at your own risk.
 We suggest that you wear your life jacket at all times and have someone in your group that knows how to swim.

-A: Yes and no, it depends on their ages, river conditions and other possible factors.
-Our policy is that if a minor has a vehicle operator's licenses then they are old enough to do a river trip without an adult.
+A: Yes and no. It depends on their ages, river conditions and other possible factors.
+Our policy is that if a minor has a vehicle operator's licenses, then they are old enough to take a river trip without an adult.
 We will need to speak with a parent/guardian if non-teenage minors are present in a group of teenagers.
 All minors (less than 18 years old) must arrive with a signed release of liability form, which can be downloaded from our website.
 If they do not bring it with them, we will call their guardian and get their permission via telephone.
-Groups of minors are required to take a cell phone with them so a concerned parent can easily get a hold of them.
+Groups of minors are required to take a cell phone with them so that parents can easily get a hold of them.
 (We sell water proof dry boxes).

-A: We have ice available and are beginning to sell limited amount of snacks for the river.
-No alcohol.
+A: We have ice available and sell a limited amount of snacks for the river.
+We do not sell alcohol of any kind.

 A: Yes, we have nearly anything imaginable in our retail store!
 Such as: water shoes, sunglasses, sunscreen, towels, t-shirts, eyeglass straps, can koozies, dry bags, dry boxes, hats, etc.